 The location of the machine is important to successful operation.
-A room temperature from 70° to 80°F, is ideal, and fresh air without drafts is necessary.
-A well-ventilated basement room is often just right.
+A room temperature from 70° to 80°F. is ideal, and fresh air without drafts is necessary.
 Be sure no direct sunlight strikes the incubator and that it sets level.
 A consistant room temperature within a few degrees is best.